rich-frost/socket-client-demo/README.md

 ### Viewing in the browser

 Open your browser and navigate to localhost:3000

 Click the buttons and confirmation messages will appear showing your actions.

-Open multiple browser tabs to see it working cross user.
+Open multiple browser tabs to see it working cross user :)

 ## Credits
 Originally got this code from